Crowto1/Crowto1.github.io/projects/_posts/2025-01-17-digital-forensics.md

 |Python|3.9.0 | Create scripts to automate extracting hidden plaintext from stego images (steganography) |

 ### Questions:
-1.	**Is there evidence on the USB stick #DFT-USB-A-218 that suggests that it contains or contained weapon images? - If so, how many unique images are there?**
+1.	**Evidence of weapon images: Does the USB stick (#DFT-USB-A-218) contain or appear to have previously contained weapon-related images?
+If so, how many unique images are present?**
--	Since I’m tasked to find the number of unique images, I obtain the MD5 digest of each individual image (MD5 suffices for the investigation, although SHA-256 is more collision resistant).
+-	To determine uniqueness, I calculated the MD5 hash of each image (sufficient for this case, though SHA-256 would provide stronger collision resistance).
-2.	**Is there evidence of how any images that are present have been obtained?**
+2.	**Source of images: Is there evidence indicating how the images were obtained?**
--	Most likely images would be obtained via communication (email, IM platforms, etc) or downloaded from external sources, further investigation on browser history required.
+-	Possible acquisition methods include communication channels (e.g., email, instant messaging) or downloads from external sources.
+Further analysis of browser history is required.
-3.	**Are there indicators whether the suspect acted alone or is a member of an organised group?**
+3.	**Individual vs group involvement: Are there signs that the suspect acted independently or as part of an organized group?**
--	Keep track of identities such as group names or individuals and decide on the relevancy.
+-	This requires tracking references to group names, aliases, or other individuals, then assessing their relevance to the case.

-4.	**As weapon images are not illegal outside of England, is there evidence of potential illegal imports of such images?
-If so, for how long?**
+4.	**Legality of imports: As possession of weapon images is not inherently illegal outside of England, is there evidence suggesting unlawful imports?
+If so, for what duration?**
--	Make it clear on the definition of illegal imports with the line manager, does it mean external downloads, location of the images etc...
-Send an email to clear this up.
+-	Clarification from the line manager is needed on the definition of "illegal imports" (e.g., whether it refers to foreign downloads, specific file origins, or geolocation).
+I will send an email to confirm this.
-5.	**Is there evidence of another party having accessed the USB stick?**
+5.	**Third-party access: Is there evidence that another individual accessed the USB stick?**
--	Examine the metadata of the files to find other owners.
-Create a python script to automate this.
+-	File metadata will be examined for signs of different owners or users.
+A Python script can be written to automate this analysis.

 ## Contemporaneous notes (digitally signed)
 ![800x400](/assets/img/blog/df-cn-proof.png "CN-proof")